George Lynn Cross: Early life

-Cross was born to a poor family in Woonsocket, South Dakota.
-Several of his half siblings had been afflicted with the debilitating condition Huntington's Corea and this, and its humble situation, cast his family into disrepute in the small community.
-Cross concluded it was not feasible to attend college.
-It was out of reach, and instead, he aimed at becoming a high school science teacher.
-But Cross' prowess in athletics, particularly football, attracted the attention of the football program at South Dakota State College.
-The program helped arrange a dishwashing job for Cross in the women's dormitory on campus, thus enabling Cross to finance his education there.
-On the first day of school, Cross met Cleo Sikkink of Waubay, South Dakota and the two began a romance.
-Her family, however, did not approve of the relationship because of Cross' poor prospects and his abject family background.
-Cleo's family forced her to leave school so as to separate her from Cross, which decision ultimately resulted in the couple's elopement a few months later.
-Cross then decided football was causing his body too much damage and that it held a limited future, and accordingly, he decided to concentrate on academics as a future livelihood.
-He studied botany and earned a master's degree in 1927.
-He then attended the University of Chicago, where he earned his Ph.D. in Botany at the age of 23.
+Cross was born into a poor family in Woonsocket, South Dakota.
+Some of his half siblings had been affected by Huntington's Corea, which brought disrepute to his family in the small community.
+Due to these circumstances, attending college seemed unfeasible to Cross.
+Instead, he aspired to become a high school science teacher.
+However, his talent in athletics, particularly football, caught the attention of the football program at South Dakota State College.
+They helped him secure a dishwashing job in the women's dormitory, which enabled him to finance his education there.
+During his first day at school, Cross met Cleo Sikkink from Waubay, South Dakota, and the two embarked on a romance.
+Despite opposition from Cleo's family, who disapproved of Cross due to his poor prospects and family background, the couple eloped a few months later.
+Realizing the toll football was taking on his body and its limited future, Cross decided to shift his focus to academics as a prospective career.
+He pursued the study of botany and earned a master's degree in 1927.
+Subsequently, he pursued a Ph.D. in botany at the University of Chicago, which he completed at the age of 23.